Talking Jazz: The JJA launches a new monthly online webinar series

 Experts and Activists Take on Current Jazz Biz, Audience, Image, Media Issues

-Jazz presenters, administrators and cultural consultants — arts journalism educators, politicians and other influential public figures — leaders in jazz diplomacy efforts and curators of musicians’ homes turned into museums — all will be panelists in five free monthly interactive online panels in a series titled Talking Jazz, produced by Jazz Journalists Association.
+Jazz presenters, administrators and cultural consultants — arts journalism educators, politicians and other influential public figures — leaders in jazz diplomacy efforts and curators of musicians’ homes turned into museums — all were be panelists in five free monthly interactive online panels in a series titled Talking Jazz, produced by Jazz Journalists Association.

-Series sessions are:
+Series sessions were:

 - Where Will We Hear Jazz?
 8 pm.
 EDT, Wednesday, September 18.
 Panelists: Gene Dobbs Bradford, executive director of Jazz St. Louis; Adrian Ellis, former executive director of Jazz at Lincoln Center, principal of AES Consulting; Meghan Stabile, producer/presenter Revive Music, discuss issues regarding institutions, clubs and other venues. more info & registration